EmilStenstrom/django-components/docs/overview/installation.md

 ]
 ```

+---

-Read on to find out how to build your first component!
+Now you're all set!
+Read on to find out how to build your first component.